srcvirus/bani-service/README.md

-# FaceBook-Scraper [2020]
+# Bani-service [2022]
+(srcvirus: The following documentation is from the original github repo.
+It needs to be updated with the new changes.
+FOllow with a grain (or bag) of salt.)
 _Scrape posts from any group or user into a .csv file without needing to register for any API access_

 ____

-(srcvirus: Documentation is a bit outdated.
-This needs to be updated with the new changes.)
 ### How to use it?

 Firstly, make sure you have selenium >= 3.141.0, GeckoDriver and FireFox installed.